rjaros/kvision/README.md

 Ready to explore, rich set of [KVision examples](https://github.com/rjaros/kvision-examples) is available in the separate project.

-See also the complete frontend implementation of [RealWorld example application](https://github.com/rjaros/kvision-realworld-example-app).
+See also the complete frontend implementation of [RealWorld example application](https://github.com/rjaros/kvision-realworld-example-app) and a [fullstack version](https://github.com/rjaros/kvision-realworld-example-app-fullstack) built with Spring Webflux and R2DBC.

 The comprehensive [KVision guide](https://kvision.gitbook.io/kvision-guide/) is published on GitBook.